Criminal Justice Department

 Mary Brewster, Ph.D., Department Chair

-The Criminal Justice Club is run by student members, and advised by Dr. Jane M. Tucker.
-The club is a chapter of the National American Criminal Justice Association - Lambda Alpha Epsilon.
+The Criminal Justice Student Association is run by student members, and advised by Dr. Chris Przemieniecki.
+CJSA is a chapter of the National American Criminal Justice Association - Lambda Alpha Epsilon.
 The Greek letters mean the following:

 Each participating University is awarded a charter, and its own letters.
-West Chester' chapter is Sigma Tau Omicron.
+West Chester University's Chapter is Sigma Tau Omicron.
 The Association's objectives are:

-Sigma Tau Omicron, the West Chester chapter, sponsors guest speakers from professional agencies several times each semester.
+Sigma Tau Omicron, the West Chester University chapter, sponsors guest speakers from professional agencies several times each semester.
 The speakers not only provide information about contemporary issues in the field, but address employment and practicum opportunities as well.
-In addition, the club arranges field trips to professional agencies, and engages in several community service projects.
-Each year, students from the Club travel to the regional and national conferences.
-These conferences provide information on leading issues in the field, offer the opportunity for exchange and networking on a national level, and provide competitions in diverse areas as law, juvenile justice, corrections, crime scene reconstruction, physical agility and marksmanship.
-West Chester's chapter routinely receives awards in these areas, and has won the coveted Spirit Award several times.
-Dr. Chris Przemieniecki serves as faculty advisor for the Criminal Justice Club.
+In addition, the club arranges field trips to professional agencies and engages in several community service projects.
+Each year students from the CJSA travel to the regional and national conferences.
+These conferences provide information on leading issues in the field and offer the opportunity for networking on a national level.
+Additionally, students may participate in competitions with students from other colleges and universities in diverse areas such as law, juvenile justice, corrections, crime scene reconstruction, physical agility and marksmanship.
+CJSA routinely receives awards in these areas and has won the coveted Spirit Award several times.
+Dr. Chris Przemieniecki serves as faculty advisor for the Sigma Tau Omicron.

 Check us out on Facebook